 But whenever I hear moms bemoaning other moms for missing out on their kids’ childhood or pitying working moms because someone else is raising their kids, I wonder about their husbands and think, “Does that mean then that your husbands are missing out on your kids’ childhood?”
 We don’t tsk tsk when dads work and only see their kids a few hours of the day just as working moms do, yet we create this guilt trap on moms and place the decision on ourselves when maybe we need to start including dads in this equation.

-There’s no doubt that someone has to work.
+Someone has to work.
 Rare is the situation where both parents can avoid working for a few years.
 Perhaps the next closest arrangement is where both parents work from home and take turns in caring for the kids, as a former coworker of mine did.
 But more often than not, at least one parent brings in an income.

 But why do we assume dads will continue to work regardless of having children or not?
 Why don’t dads debate whether they should take a sabbatical for a few years, or choose the path of homemaker while mom brings in the bucks?
 Maybe we’re still too fresh from the generations where dads work and moms stay home.
 Or maybe it really is that biological makeup that defines genders and drives women to want to be with their kids more so than men.